 - The martingale approach (see, e.g., [6, 8, 9], [10, Chapter 7], [11, 12]), and its information-theoretic applications (see, e.g., [13] and references therein, [14]).
-This methodology will be covered in Chapter 2, which is focused on concentration inequalities for discrete-time martingales with bounded jumps, as well as on some of their potential applications in information theory, coding and communications.
-A recent interesting avenue that follows from the martingale-based inequalities that are introduced in this chapter is their generalization to random matrices (see, e.g., [15] and [16]). - The entropy method and logarithmic Sobolev inequalities (see, e.g., [3, Chapter 5], [4] and references therein).
+This methodology will be covered in Chapter 2, which is focused on concentration inequalities for discrete-time martingales with bounded differences, as well as on some of their potential applications in information theory, coding and communications.
+A recent interesting avenue that follows from the martingale-based concentration inequalities which are introduced in Chapter 2 refers to their generalization to random matrices (see, e.g., [15, 16]). - The entropy method and logarithmic Sobolev inequalities (see, e.g., [3, Chapter 5], [4] and references therein).
 This methodology and its many remarkable links to information theory will be considered in Chapter 3. - Transportation-cost inequalities that originated from information theory (see, e.g., [3, Chapter 6], [17], and references therein).
 This methodology, which is closely related to the entropy method and log-Sobolev inequalities, will be considered in Chapter 3. - Talagrand's inequalities for product measures (see, e.g., [1], [6, Chapter 4], [7] and [18, Chapter 6]) and their links to information theory [19].
 These inequalities proved to be very useful in combinatorial applications (such as the study of common and/or increasing subsequences), in statistical physics, and in functional analysis.
-We do not discuss Talagrand's inequalities in detail. - Stein's method (or the method of exchangeable pairs) was recently used to prove concentration inequalities (see, e.g., [20], [21], [22] and [23]).
+We do not discuss Talagrand's inequalities in detail. - Stein's method (or the method of exchangeable pairs) was recently used to prove concentration inequalities (see, e.g., [20, 21, 22, 23, 24, 25, 26, 27, 28]). - Concentration inequalities that follow from rigorous methods in statistical physics (see, e.g., [29, 30, 31, 32, 33, 34, 35, 36]).

-- Concentration inequalities that follow from rigorous methods in statistical physics (see, e.g., [24, 25, 26, 27, 28, 29, 30, 31]). - The so-called reverse Lyapunov inequalities were recently used to derive concentration inequalities for multi-dimensional logconcave distributions [32] (see also a related work in [33]).
-The concentration inequalities in [32] imply an extension of the Shannon-McMillan-Breiman strong ergodic theorem to the class of discrete-time processes with log-concave marginals.
+• The so-called reverse Lyapunov inequalities were recently used to derive concentration inequalities for multi-dimensional logconcave distributions [37] (see also a related work in [38]).
+The concentration inequalities in [37] imply an extension of the Shannon-McMillan-Breiman strong ergodic theorem to the class of discrete-time processes with log-concave marginals.

-We do not address the last three items in this tutorial.
+The last three items are not addressed in this monograph.